Secure Your Business. Try Electric For Free.

 Despite paying for antivirus software at the time, Marcin’s computer was rendered unusable.
 He turned to Google, and found a forum of volunteers who helped him bring his machine back to health through a series of scripts and reboots.
 “I realized how ridiculous it was to be paying for a piece of software that couldn’t remove the problem, or even prevent it in the first place.”

-In 2008, he launched Malwarebytes, and it quickly took off.
+In 2008, he launched ThreatDown, and it quickly took off.
 “We were there to clean up after the traditional antivirus failed,” he says.
 At the time, the company’s vision was for a world without malware.
 Since then, they have broadened this mission to encompass the increasing sophistication of today’s cyber attacks and breaches.

 “Now, it’s not just malware that’s affecting people and businesses.
-The vision for Malwarebytes’ today is ‘cyber protection for everyone’.
+The vision for ThreatDown’ today is ‘cyber protection for everyone’.
 The idea of democratizing access to security, and making it effective, intuitive, and inclusive is really how we’ve transitioned.
 And it’s frankly because the world has gotten more dangerous and the techniques that these criminals use have evolved.”

 What is the Impact of Cybersecurity Breaches on Small Businesses?